-When the scheduled maintenance was over, they turned the machine on, and it didn’t work.
-The breakdown created and illuminated the following issues:
+When the scheduled maintenance was over, they turned the machine on, and it did not work.

-- No employee knew all the changes made during the machine maintenance
+- No single person knew all the changes made during the machine maintenance

-- No single person knew how – or even if – they could reverse the “improvements” made to the various machine areas
+- No single person knew how or if they could reverse the “improvements” made to the various machine areas

-The Impact Project Team knew the people were competent, hard-working, and doing the best they could.
-This breakdown was not a “people problem.”
-It was a system problem and it required a change in their work system to change the behavior of the people.
+The Impact Project Team and I knew the people were competent, hard working and doing the best they could.
+This breakdown was not a “people problem” … it was a system problem and would require a change in the system of work to change the behavior of the people.

-The intervention was to find a means to integrate the manager and machine operators into a Machine Team with shared goals, roles, priorities, and acceptable behaviors.
+The intervention was to find a way to integrate the manager and machine operators into a Machine Team with shared Goals; Roles; Priorities and acceptable Behaviors.

-- The Machine Team collectively managed the whole process – no one machine manager or operator “owned” any one part of the process
+- The Machine Team Collectively managed the whole process.
+No one machine manager and operator “owned” or was responsible for any one part.

-- Any improvements or changes were to be proposed and approved by the Machine Team moving forward
+- Any improvement and change were to be proposed and approved by the Machine Team.

 This became more than just creating and sustaining a team.
 We worked through a culture change.

 It required a change in how the organization recognized and rewarded teamwork.
 A change in how the managers and machine operators thought of their work.
-A change in how work got done and who could approve the work.
-This happened while maintaining and respecting the autonomy and skills of the people.
+A change in how work got done and who could do + approve the work, this happened while maintaining and respecting the autonomy and skills of the people.
 A change in how people related to each other.

-Using real team building work moved the people on the team from:
+Using real work for Team Building moved the people on the team

-- using experience and instinct to using data
+- from the use of experience and instinct to the use of data

-Changing the system (how the work is done) can change people’s behavior.
+Changing the system, how the work is done, can change people’s behavior.
 I believe everyone wants to do their best work, and systems drive behavior.
-Improve the systems, and unleash the capacity of people to do great work that they love to do.
+Improve the systems, and unleash the capacity of people to do great work and love what they do.